Our Work

 7. Providing an inclusive and diverse community that facilitates research aspirations at all career stages.

 The next ISJS conference will be held in 2026.
 We organise a session at the International Stratigraphy Conference facilitated by ICS (STRATI).
-The last STRATI was in July 2019 in Milan.
-The next one will be in Lille in 2023- see the meetings page for more information.
+See (Meetings) for more information.

 Research on the Jurassic by the executive of ISJS and voting members of the ISJS can be found under their individual webpages listed on the members page.
 The journal Volumina Jurassica is also a good place to find out who else is publishing research on the Jurassic.